-Your contrast sensitivity test results can help your eye doctor determine if you have vision errors known as higher-order aberrations or some other problem that could be corrected with special eyewear or eye surgery.
+Your contrast sensitivity test results can help your optometrist determine if you have vision errors known as higher-order aberrations or some other problem that could be corrected with special eye-wear or eye surgery.

-If you are diagnosed with low contrast sensitivity, your eye doctor might advise you to wear corrective lenses with a yellow filter to improve your ability to discern contrast.
+If you are diagnosed with low contrast sensitivity, your optometrist might advise you to wear corrective lenses with a yellow filter to improve your ability to discern contrast.

-If you need prescription eyeglasses, many people find that they see better in low-light conditions when wearing lenses that include anti-reflective coating, compared with wearing the same prescription lenses without AR coating.
+If you need prescription spectacles, many people find that they see better in low-light conditions when wearing lenses that include anti-reflection coating, compared with wearing the same prescription lenses without AR coating.

-Also, eyeglasses with custom wavefront lenses sometimes can improve contrast sensitivity and night vision.
+Also, spectacles with custom wavefront lenses sometimes can improve contrast sensitivity and night vision.

 Certain premium intraocular lenses (IOLs) that have been designed with wavefront technology also can reduce higher-order aberrations and improve contrast sensitivity after cataract surgery.